shesshan/CVIB/README.md

 ### Preparation
 -  **BERT** <br>
-Download the pytorch version [bert-base-uncased](https://github.com/huggingface/transformers) from huggingface.
-Then, you can set the parameter `--bert_model_dir` to the local directory of the BERT model.
+Download the PyTorch version [bert-base-uncased](https://github.com/huggingface/transformers) from huggingface.
+Then, you can set the parameter `--bert_model_dir` to your local directory of the BERT model.

 -  **Dependency Parser** <br>
-Download [biaffine-dependency-parser-ptb-2020.04.06.tar.gz](https://storage.googleapis.com/allennlp-public-models/biaffine-dependency-parser-ptb-2020.04.06.tar.gz) to `./parser/` to build the dependency tree for review sentences. (necessary if you'd like to preprocess the data yourself.)
+Download [biaffine-dependency-parser-ptb-2020.04.06.tar.gz](https://storage.googleapis.com/allennlp-public-models/biaffine-dependency-parser-ptb-2020.04.06.tar.gz) to `./parser/`, to build the syntactic dependency tree for review sentences. (necessary if you'd like to preprocess the data yourself.)

 ### Data Pre-process
 - Code for data preprocessing can be found in [data_preprocess_raw.py](/data_preprocess_raw.py) (for REST15, REST16) and [data_preprocess_xml.py](/data_preprocess_xml.py) (for REST14, LAP14, MAMS and [ARTS](https://github.com/zhijing-jin/ARTS_TestSet)).